 GIS (Geographical Information Systems) in Environmental Epidemiology (4 days course)

-Dr. Danielle Vienneau and Dr. Kees de Hoogh, Department of Epidemiology and Public Health, SwissTPH, University of Basel, Switzerland
+Dr. Danielle Vienneau, Dr. Kees de Hoogh and Benjamin Flückiger, Department of Epidemiology and Public Health, SwissTPH, University of Basel, Switzerland.

 Description